ifurusato/krz03-os/README.rst

 .. important::
     As of 2025-08-30 the KRZ03 project has been retired, as development is now focused on its successor, the KRZ04.
+This repository was previous named "krzos" but has been renamed "krz03".

 .. figure:: https://service.robots.org.nz/wiki/attach/KRZ03/krz03-deck.jpg
    :width: 1200px